Composables

 https://cubby-ui.dev

-Pass a logo to embed an image (or any React element) in the center.
-The modules behind it are cleared and a quiet area is knocked out so the symbol stays scannable.
-When a logo is present the error correction level is automatically raised to "H" (≈30% recovery) unless you explicitly request "Q" or "H" yourself.
+Use logo to embed an image or React element in the center; the modules behind it are cleared and a quiet area is knocked out to keep the symbol scannable.

 https://cubby-ui.dev